metio/terraform-provider-k8s/docs/data-sources/operator_tigera_io_tenant_v1_manifest.md

 Required:

-- `base_index_name` (String) BaseIndexName defines the name of the index that will be used to store data (this name excludes the numerical identifier suffix)
+- `base_index_name` (String) BaseIndexName defines the name of the indexthat will be used to store data (this nameexcludes the numerical identifier suffix)
 - `data_type` (String) DataType represents the type of data stored in the defined index